Spirits by the Numbers

 So far, we've had zero visibility on Amazon's Appstore for Android.
 The slice on the pie would be too small for you to actually see it.
 This is another indication for us that putting up a good game on a store is not enough to actually sell anything.

 With our revenue being spread relatively evenly among different platforms, going multiplatform was a strategy that worked well for us.
 It allowed us to get more out from our initial investment of designing and developing the game and to reach more people enjoying the game.Do you have a question or comment?
-You can reach us on Twitter.
+Get in touch on Twitter.
+If you want to stay updated on the development of Future Unfolding, please subscribe to our monthly newsletter.